RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 #### The following credentials should be defined in Jenkins(their **_ids_** are listed):
 - maven-repo-secret - username and password for maven repository in a remote server
 - AWS_CREDENTIALS - AWS Access Key Id and Secret for AWS cli login, should be defined as user and password kind.
-- KS_CREDENTIALS - Kie Server Controller Username and password for interacting with Kie Server using REST API
+- KS_CREDENTIALS - Kie Server Controller Username and password for interacting with Kie Server using REST API in unmanaged mode.
+- BC_CREDENTIALS - Business central controller's Username and password for deploying containers to managed kie servers
 - jenkins-sa-token(optional) - In case of using kubernetes pod templates as jenkins agent/slave, this is the token of the service account that jenkins is using to connect to k8s cluster, should be defined with kind of Secret text.

-#### How to define credentials in jenkins:
+#### How to define credentials in jenkins
 From jenkins server main screen, go to Manage Jenkins-> go to security section-> click on Manage Credentials -> then on the bottom click on '(global)' link under Domains column->on the left panel click on 'Add Credentials' Then you should fill the details of secret as shown below: